temporalio/temporal-learning/docs/getting_started/go/hello_world_in_go/index.md

 go test
 ```

-You'll see the following output from your test run indicating that the test was successful:
+You'll see output similar to the following from your test run indicating that the test was successful:

 ```
 2022/09/28 16:16:32 DEBUG handleActivityResult: *workflowservice.RespondActivityTaskCompletedRequest.
 ActivityID 1 ActivityType ComposeGreeting